Polish People's Republic: Early years

 Nationalisation began in 1944, with the pro-Soviet government taking over industries in the newly acquired territories along with the rest of the country.
-As nationalization was unpopular, the communists delayed the nationalization reform until 1946, when after the 3xTAK referendums they were fairly certain they had total control of the state and could deal a heavy blow to eventual public protests.
-Some semi-official nationalisation of various private enterprises had begun also in 1944.
+As nationalisation was unpopular, the communists delayed the nationalisation reform until 1946, when, after the 3xTAK referendums they were fairly certain they had total control of the state and could deal a heavy blow to eventual public protests.
+Some semi-official nationalisation of various private enterprises had also begun in 1944.
 In 1946, all enterprises with over 50 employees were nationalised, with no compensation to Polish owners.

 The Allied punishment of Germany for the war of destruction included Polish administration over the bulk of the former German East.
 These lands proved to be essential for the Polish Communists, because the former German industries and farms immediately passed to state control.
 In fact, the former German industrial facilities doubled Poland's industrial base.
 Economic arguments had been an essential point in the arguments presented by the Polish delegation at the Potsdam Conferencec.

 There is a consensus that the German eastern provinces gained by Poland were economically better developed than the lost Kresy.
-A recent proposal for a macroeconomic calculation of the economic consequences of the westward Shift of Poland obtained, that the German eastern provinces were valued 25,8 billion International Dollars, while the whole of the Kresy was valued 9,4 billion International Dollars.
+A recent proposal for a macroeconomic calculation of the economic consequences of the westward Shift of Poland obtained that the German eastern provinces were valued 25,8 billion International Dollars, while the whole of the Kresy was valued 9,4 billion International Dollars.

 Additionally, Germany was intended to transfer large-scale reparations to Poland.
 However, those were truncated into insignificance by the break-up of Germany into East (former Central Germany) and West and the onset of the Cold War.
-Poland was then relegated to receive her share from the Soviet-controlled East Germany.
-However, even this was attenuated, as the Soviets pressured the Polish Government to cease receiving the reparations far ahead of schedule as a sign of 'friendship' between the two new communist neighbors and, therefore, now friends.
+Poland was then relegated to receive its share from the Soviet-controlled East Germany.
+However, even this was attenuated, as the Soviets pressured the Polish Government to cease receiving the reparations far ahead of schedule as a sign of 'friendship' between the two new communist neighbours and, therefore, now friends.
 Thus, without the reparations and without the massive Marshall Plan implemented in the West at that time, Poland's postwar recovery was much harder than it could have been.